 Central Bottle Wine & Provisions in Cambridge

-Favorite Wine Magazine: For the fifth year in a row, Decanter, a British wine magazine, continues to impress me with its extensive coverage, including many less common wine regions, often ignored or marginalized in other wine publications.
+Favorite Wine Magazine: For the sixth year in a row, Decanter, a British wine magazine, continues to impress me with its extensive coverage, including many less common wine regions, often ignored or marginalized in other wine publications.
 Plus it has an amusing wine cartoon in every issue.
 This is a magazine that consistently delivers fascinating articles and I always look forward to each issue.
 If you are not reading it, you should be.

-What were some of your favorite wine related items this year?
+What were some of your favorite wine-related items this year?